Winston-Lin/dziganto.github.io/_posts/2017-5-12-EMR-From-Scratch.md

 ---
 published: false
-title: EMR: From Anaconda To Zeppelin
+title: EMR - From Anaconda To Zeppelin
 ---

 # Motivation